TVithanage/UCSC_Project_2021_/README.md

 # UCSC_Project_2021_
 Related URL:https://github.com/TVithanage/UCSC_Project_2021_.git

-It is provided project in two different repositories as RMS_BackendProject_2021 and RMS_FrontendProject_2021
+It is provided project in two different repositories as RMS_BackendProject_2021 and RMS_FrontendProject_2021.
+Frontend project contains all the pages which are interact with the users.
+Then backend project contains all the backend processes related .ts files and other related files.

 ### RMA_FrontendProject_2021
 Related URL: